alyeiarh/Sales-Performance_2024_PowerBI/README.md

 ### 5. Customer ratings drive Apparel sales, but less so for Home
 - **Found:** In **Apparel**, higher-rated products sold more.
 In **Home**, the best seller (Ceramic Dinner Set, 150 units) had the lowest rating.
 - **Action:** Promote top-rated items for Apparel.
 For Home, focus promotions on price and usefulness.
-(Each category has only 6–8 products, so treat this as a signal to test.)
+(Each product category has only 6–8 products, so treat this report can be treated as sample analysis.)

 | Apparel: higher rating, more units | Home: higher rating, fewer units |
 |---|---|